 • Manufactured Housing.

 The energy package is the set of improvements agreed to by the Borrower based on recommendations and analysis performed by a qualified home energy rater.
-The improvements can include energy-saving equipment, and active and passive solar and wind technologies.
+The improvements can include energy-saving equipment, and active and passive solar, and wind technologies.
 The energy package can include materials, labor, inspections, and the home energy assessment by a qualified energy rater.
-If the Borrower desires, labor may include the cost of an EEM Facilitator (general contractor).
+If the Borrower desires, labor may include the cost of an EEM Facilitator (project manager).

 The financed portion of an energy package must be cost-effective.
 A cost-effective energy package is one where the cost of the improvements, including maintenance and repair, is less than the value of the energy saved over the estimated useful life of those improvements.